stubailo/codetours-starter-kit/publish.md

 Since most people probably use the cursor approach, at least at first, let's follow that path.
 As you can see, we first get the initial data set, and then call `ready()` on the subscription.
 This `ready` call is what tells the client that the initial data has been sent.

 You can see that the data returned is from `res._publishCursor()`, which is implemented in the `mongo` package.
 So let's go there next.

+> This block in the code tour exists solely so that we can delete it later for a demo.